Staff Profile

 SCOPUS: Click here.

-Currently I am working on a project investigating the rates and transmission of the increasingly prevalent Chronic Bee Paralysis Virus in the lab of Prof Giles Budge.
-The hope is to understand how the virus interacts with the host and spreads, allowing us to develop an evidence based toolkit for bee farmers in the field.
+Previously I worked on a project investigating the rates and transmission of the increasingly prevalent Chronic Bee Paralysis Virus in the lab of Prof Giles Budge.
+The project aimed to understand how the virus interacts with the host and spreads, allowing us to develop an evidence based toolkit for bee farmers in the field.

 - Simcock NK, Gray H, Bouchebti S, Wright GA.
 Appetitive olfactory learning and memory in the honeybee depend on sugar reward identity.
 Journal of Insect Physiology 2018, 106(Part 1), 71-77.